Peeragogy/Peeragogy.github.io/workbook.md

 work in an entrepreneurial or private environment, in general, I think it's good for all.

-**L** I think a lot of people may not be aware of it who are working in that sort of environment.
+**LSM** I think a lot of people may not be aware of it who are working in that sort of environment.
 I think we all do to some extent.
 Going on social media, googling the internet for help on things, going into chatrooms can be a kind of peeragogy of peer to peer to peer support: a way of solving your particular problem.
 I think everybody does it on different levels, but they may not be aware of it.

-**D** There are many collaborative projects that aim to do something of this kind, but they are not as much into it as we are in a sense.
+**DM** There are many collaborative projects that aim to do something of this kind, but they are not as much into it as we are in a sense.
 They notice something or promote something that we do also do not pay attention to other things that we consider important.
 Some people have